ESP-IDF

 brew install --cask eim-gui

-# Or install CLI version only
+# Or install CLI version only (runnable from terminal)

 brew install eim

-# Add the EIM APT repository
+# Add the Espressif APT repository (deb822 with signed-by)

 # Update package lists